Computer hardware: Expansion cards

 An expansion card in computing is a printed circuit board that can be inserted into an expansion slot of a computer motherboard or backplane to add functionality to a computer system via the expansion bus.
 Expansion cards can be used to obtain or expand on features not offered by the motherboard.
 Using expansion cards for a video processor used to be common, but modern computers are more likely to instead have a GPU integrated into the motherboard.

 Input/output

 Most computers also have an external data bus to connect peripheral devices to the motherboard.
 Most commonly, Universal Serial Bus (USB) is used.
 Unlike the internal bus, the external bus is connected using a bus controller that allows the peripheral system to operate at a different speed from the CPU.
-Input and output devices are used to receive data from the external world or write data respectively.
+Input and output devices are used to receive data from the external world or write data, respectively.
 Common examples include keyboards and mice (input) and displays and printers (output).
 Network interface controllers are used to access the Internet.
 USB ports also allow power to connected devices—a standard USB supplies power at 5 volts and up to 500 milliamps (2.5 watts), while powered USB ports with additional pins may allow the delivery of more power—up to 6 amps at 24v.

 Sales

 Global revenue from computer hardware in 2023 reached $705.17 billion.

+Global revenue from computer hardware in 2026 is projected to reach $779.34 billion, up from $705.17 billion in 2023.